mountainMath/doodles/content/posts/2021-01-06-vancouver-s-pandemic-weather.markdown

   - covid-19
   - Vancouver
 tags: []
-description: "The weather during the 2020 pandemic, especially the fall and winter, has felt worse than useual.
+description: "The weather during the 2020 pandemic, especially the fall and winter, has felt worse than usual.
 How much of that is just perception and how much is real?"
 featured: ''
 images: ["https://doodles.mountainmath.ca/posts/2021-01-06-vancouver-s-pandemic-weather_files/figure-html/pandemic-daytime-weather-1.png"]
 featuredalt: ""